Septimis/ULTIMATE-rock-paper-scissors/README.md

 #### Upgrades & Items
 -   ROCK
     - Rank I: Coal - 50 xp to unlock
-        - There is a 50% chance on a loss *this* round that your opponent will not gain a point.
+        - There is a 25% chance on a loss *this* round that your opponent will not gain a point.
     - Rank II: Quartz - 100 xp to unlock
-        - There is a 75% chance on a loss *this* round that your opponent will not gain a point.
+        - There is a 50% chance on a loss *this* round that your opponent will not gain a point.
     - Rank III: Topaz - 200 xp to unlock
         - There is a 75% chance on your *next* loss this game that your opponent will not gain a point.
     - Rank IV: Moissanite - 500 xp to unlock